 Connect With Us

-Foot pain can be extremely painful and debilitating.
-If you have a foot pain, consult with Alice Kim, DPM from 101 Foot and Ankle.
-Our doctor will assess your condition and provide you with quality foot and ankle treatment.
+Corns can make walking very painful and should be treated immediately.
+If you have questions regarding your feet and ankles, contact Alice Kim, DPM of 101 Foot and Ankle.
+Our doctor will treat your foot and ankle needs.

 Proper foot care is something many older adults forget to consider.
 If you have any concerns about your feet and ankles, contact Alice Kim, DPM from 101 Foot and Ankle.
 Our doctor can provide the care you need to keep you pain-free and on your feet.